SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 10 May, 2024
+### 📅 Saturday, 11 May, 2024
 ------
 ### Events
 ------
-- **National Train Day (Observed on Saturday closest to May 10th):** A holiday started by Amtrak in 2008 to spread information about the advantages of rail travel and the history of trains in the United States.
-It commemorates the anniversary of the golden spike ceremony on May 10, 1869, which marked the completion of the First Transcontinental Railroad.

-Please note that events can change from year to year, and due to the evolving nature of holidays, events, and
+As of my last knowledge update in April 2023, specific events planned for May 11 of a given year can vary widely, and you would need to check current calendars or event listings for the exact details.
+However, I can provide some types of events that commonly occur in the United States around that date in a typical year:

+- **Local Festivals:** Many towns and cities host local festivals celebrating the arts, food, music, or local culture.

+- **Concerts and Live
 ### Positive Qoute
 ------
-"Every sunrise is a new page of life waiting to be colored by your unique light 🌅✨ Embrace the possibilities and shine bright! 💖🚀"
+"Every day is a fresh start, a new opportunity to shine and spread kindness like sunlight! ☀️🌱✨ Remember, the best is yet to come.
+Keep smiling and stay positive!" 😊🌟💖